Rogue (Marvel Comics): Second Coming

 During the event in which Cable and Hope return to the present timeline, Rogue is able to sense Hope's presence, like Destiny prophesied, although neither she nor Emma Frost can explain it.
 After a short confrontation with some of Bastion's men, the X-Men and Cable decide for a diversionary tactic.
 Cable, along with some of the X-Men, stays behind (since it was him they were tracking), while Rogue, Nightcrawler, and Hope leave so that their enemies do not capture Hope.
 To that end, Rogue absorbs the power sets of Colossus, Wolverine, X-23, the Archangel, and Psylocke.

-For a while their tactic works, leaving Cable, along with some of the X-Men, to fend off Bastion's troops.
-In the meantime, Kurt, along with Rogue and Hope, teleports across the United States towards Utopia.
-This, however, exerts him to such a degree that he has to rest for a moment; they are soon confronted by Bastion himself.
-Seeing no alternative, Rogue attacks him, hoping to buy enough time for Kurt and Hope to flee, but Bastion is able to hit Kurt with an energy blast that knocks him out.
-Channeling Colossus's strength, further enhancing it with Betsy's telekinesis and using the individual claw sets of Logan and X-23 along with their healing factors, Rogue is able to inflict massive damage to Bastion.
-However, Bastion is able to repair himself and overpower Rogue with an energy discharge which briefly incapacitates her.
-Unable to do anything, she watches with horror as Bastion fatally impales Kurt with his arm.

-Rogue is appointed Hope's protector while on Utopia and allows her to participate in the final battle, where Hope eventually destroys Bastion.
-Her actions and choices put Hope in danger and ultimately results in Cyclops suspending Rogue from active duty.
-She, however, remain as Hope's protector and accompanies her to Alaska in search of her real family.

 Collision

-Rogue, along with Magneto, Alani Ryan, and Anole, accompany Indra to India: Indra because his wealthy parents informed him of his brother being ill; Magneto because he wanted to investigate strange anomalies in electromagnetic fields over Mumbai.
+Rogue, along with Magneto, Loa, and Anole, accompany Indra to India: Indra because his wealthy parents informed him of his brother being ill; Magneto because he wanted to investigate strange anomalies in electromagnetic fields over Mumbai.
 They are attacked by giant Servidores who are chasing Luz, a young woman who claims to be a mutant, but later turns out to be from Quitado, an alien city populated by lab-created superhumans.
-Her "family", the Children of the Vault, tracks her to Indra's house where she, Rogue, and Magneto are defeated and taken prisoner.
-Rogue is sentenced for execution, as the city's occupants have a particular anger towards her because she had fought against them and killed many of them when they tried to wipe out all inhabitants of Earth, whom they consider as pests.
-In the meantime, Luz's trick results in the alien city crash landing in Mumbai, which gives Rogue time to knock out her would-have-been executioner.